readablesystems/sto/BENCHMARKS.md

 - 2 threads, one pusher and one popper in single-operation txns.
 Run on different initial queue sizes
 - Single operation txns in which a thread randomly pops or pushes.
 Run on different initial queue sizes and different numbers of threads.

-For priority queue, benchmarks are run with both the values pushed always decreasing (to avoid conflicts with inserting to the head) and with random values.
-The queue benchmarks are run only with random values being pushed.
+Benchmarks are run with both the values pushed always decreasing (to avoid conflicts with inserting to the head) and with random values.